Giving Advice ESL Games, Activities and Worksheets

 Advice Needed

 In this free should for advice game, students give the best advice they can using the modal verb should.
-Students take it in turns to pick up a card, read out the situation on the card and ask for advice.
-The other students then each give a different piece of advice for the situation using the modal verb should.
+In groups, students take turns picking up a card, reading out the situation on the card and asking for advice.
+The other students then each give a different piece of advice for the situation using should.
 The student with the card listens and awards the card to the person who gives the best advice.
 The student with the most cards at the end of the game wins.
 Afterwards, students tell the class the best advice they were given for each situation.

 Advice Needed Preview